farnazdarvish/slider/README.md

 - Role - Frontend

-- How to reach me : with my[linkedin](https://www.linkedin.com/in/farnaz-darvish/)
+- How to reach me : with my [linkedin](https://www.linkedin.com/in/farnaz-darvish/)